Stradichenko/Blog2022-v.-0.5.6/content/project/Technology/whole_genome_sequencing.md

 ---
 title: 'Whole Genome Sequencing'
 cms_exclude: true
-subtitle: Whole Genome Sequencing using COVID-19 as an example.
+subtitle: Whole Genome Sequencing using COVID-19 as an example

 # Summary for listings and search engines
 summary: WGS with COVID-19